A graduate student presents their poster presentation to a judge at the annual Graduate Exhibition in Alumni Hall of the HUB-Robeson Center.

 Contact Us

-If you have questions you can reach out to the Graduate Exhibition committee.
+If you have questions, you can reach out to the Graduate Exhibition Planning Committee.

 Penn State shield logo featuring a stylized mountain lion in white and light blue on a blue to green gradient background.